CogRob/gcloud_speech/README.md

 You may also find some useful ROS launch files in this package.

-Everything is this package is experimental and for demostration purpose only.
-We recommend you use these software at your own risk.
+Everything is `gcloud_speech_utils` package is experimental and for demostration purpose only.
+We recommend you NOT to use them in critical environment.
+Use these software at your own risk.

 ### Google Cloud Console